JennToo/altgo-us/content/pages/support-groups.md

 A safe space for transgender, nonbinary, and gender questioning adults 18 years and older.

-We are mostly comprised of people from North Alabama and the surrounding areas, but others are welcome as well!
+We are mostly comprised of people from Alabama and the surrounding areas, but others are welcome as well!

 [Join Trans North Alabama on Discord!][tna-discord-invite]